This year’s Game Awards will be “significantly shorter” – Gamereactor-breakinglatest.news-Breaking Latest News

 “We think how long the show has been going, there’s some fatigue, there’s a lot of games and a lot of stuff you want to be a part of, but we’re reducing those things and hopefully there’s more of a stripped-down show.

-Still, it looks like The Game Awards won’t be cutting game announcements, as he has previously confirmed that we should expect the show“Participate in over 50 games in some way”.
+Still, it doesn’t look like The Game Awards will be cutting game announcements, as he previously confirmed that we should expect the show to “More than 50 games involved in some way”.

-The Game Awards kicks off at 01:30 (CET) on Friday, if you want to watch the show live.
+If you want to watch the show live, The Game Awards kicks off at 00:30 GMT/1:30 (CET) on Friday.
 However, if you enjoy sleeping through this somewhat ungodly hour, we’ll report on everything.